admin-shell-io/id/aas/3/0/README.md

 ## MultiLanguageProperty/value
- The value of the property instance.
+ The NamedIndividual of the property instance.

  [https://admin-shell.io/aas/3/0/MultiLanguageProperty/value](https://admin-shell.io/aas/3/0/MultiLanguageProperty/value) The attribute value of the MultiLanguageProperty class as defined in IDTA-01001-3-0.

 ## MultiLanguageProperty/valueId
- Reference to the global unqiue id of a coded value.
+ Reference to the global unqiue ID of a coded value.

  [https://admin-shell.io/aas/3/0/MultiLanguageProperty/valueId](https://admin-shell.io/aas/3/0/MultiLanguageProperty/valueId) The attribute valueId of the MultiLanguageProperty class as defined in IDTA-01001-3-0.

+// Data Type MultiLanguageTextType

+## MultiLanguageTextType

+ [http://admin-shell.io/aas/3/0/MultiLanguageTextType](http://admin-shell.io/aas/3/0/MultiLanguageTextType) The MultiLanguageTextType data type as defined in IDTA-01001-3-0.

+// Data Type NameType

 ## NameType

  [http://admin-shell.io/aas/3/0/NameType](http://admin-shell.io/aas/3/0/NameType) The NameType data type as defined in IDTA-01001-3-0.

+// Submodel Element Operation

 ## Operation
  An operation is a submodel element with input and output variables.